rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-There is also a +:case_sensitive+ option that you can use to define whether the uniqueness constraint will be case sensitive or not.
+There is also a `:case_sensitive` option that you can use to define whether the uniqueness constraint will be case sensitive or not.
 This option defaults to true.

 ```ruby
 class Person < ActiveRecord::Base